-As is generally the case in Spain, the system of healthcare in Barcelona is high quality and holds a good reputation among both locals and expats.
-Even international patients have taken notice of the country's exceptional treatment, and a fair amount of foreigners travel to the city as medical tourists.
-As a result, both the public and private healthcare sectors in the cityBarcelona have risen to meet the challenge.
+As is generally the case in Spain, the system of healthcare in Barcelona is excellent and holds a good reputation among both locals and expats.
+Even international patients have taken notice of the country's exceptional treatment, and a fair amount of foreigners travel to the city as 'medical tourists'.
+As a result, both the public and private healthcare sectors in Barcelona have risen to meet the challenge.

-In light of these setbacks, expats moving to Catalonia are advised to make use of the robust private healthcare system in Barcelona and to invest in private health insurance.
+Expats moving to Catalonia are advised to make use of the robust private healthcare system in Barcelona and to invest in private health insurance.
 Private hospitals in Barcelona tend to be less crowded and more efficient than their public equivalents.

-The Catalan capital contains more than a quarter of all of Spain's private clinics, and such a wide variety of options has raised the standard of care in the cosmopolitan centre.
+The Catalan capital is home to more than a quarter of all of Spain's private clinics, and such a wide variety of options has raised the standard of care in the cosmopolitan centre.

 Hospitals in Barcelona